FerrazRezende/ScrapyAMZ/README.md

 ```
 <br>
 <h3>Erro timeout 504 Urrlib:</h3>
-<p>During the development process, when scraping several pages, between pages 67 and 75 the script
+<p>During the development process, when scraping several pages, between pages 67 and 75 the
  script was interrupted due to a connection problem with the site's server:</p>
 <img src="https://i.ibb.co/x6Vrtt1/17.png" alt="17" border="0">

 <p>I fixed this by using a while loop that will keep repeating the access to the site until the response to the request is 200 </p>